-The first objective is the customer service for the satisfaction of customer wants.
+The first objective is the customer service which means the service for the satisfaction of customer wants.
 Customer service is therefore a key objective of operations management.

-The Operations Management must provide something to a specification which can satisfy the customer in terms cost and timing.
+The Operations Management must provide something to a specification which can satisfy the customer in terms of cost and timing.
 Thus, primary objective can be satisfied by providing the 'right thing at the right price at the right time'.